eslint/eslint/docs/developer-guide/contributing/pull-requests.md

 1. Sign our [Contributor License Agreement](https://contribute.jquery.org/cla).
 1. Set up a [development environment](../development-environment).
-1. Ensure there's an issue that describes what you're doing.
+1. Ensure there's an issue that describes what you're doing and the issue has been accepted.
 You can create a new issue or just indicate you're [working on an existing issue](working-on-issues).
     * Exception: documentation-only changes do not require an issue.

 After that, you're ready to start working on code.